 Housing - After Eighteen

-There are a number of housing options that are available to emerging adults who chose to participate in the extended foster care program.
+There are a number of housing options available to emerging adults who choose to participate in the extended foster care program.
 Click here for a comparison of various options.

 Extended Foster Care Placement Options